My read-only home

 etc/ mnt/ src/ tmp/ usr/ var/ wrk/

 So where would the remaining hidden files move?
-I’ve made a little map.
+I’ve made a little map for you:

 .config -> etc